pdsullivan/blog/_posts/2014-08-11-tech-podcasts.markdown

 I like listening to podcasts on the way to and from work.
 Just to give it a shoutout right now I am using the Overcast app for iPhone that came out recently and I am loving it.
 Here are some of my goto tech podcasts.

+### [Adventures in Angular][aia]
+Great Podcast covering some of the news around teh AngularJS world.
+They have some heavy weight guests on and talk about some great stuff.

 ### [StartUp Podcast][hearstartup]
 This is a series about Alex Blumberg starting a company that does podcasting.
 He is recording conversations and documenting his journey along the way.
 Its really funny and interesting, I am hooked.